 Enable pop-ups on Chrome

-Step 1: Open up a Chrome browser window and select the three dots at the top right of the window, then select Settings.
+Step 1: Open up a Chrome browser window, click Chrome in the menu bar, then select Preferences.
 This will pop open a new tab with settings options: Scroll to the very bottom of this window and select Advanced to progress.

 Step 2: Advanced will open up another section called Privacy and security, which you should see immediately.
-In this section, look for a tab that says Content settings and select it.
+In this section, look for a section called Site settings and click it.

-Step 3: This will open up yet another section, which should have an entry called Pop-ups.
-Select it and it will take you to a new window where you will see an option to switch between Blocked and Allowed.
+Step 3: This will open up yet another section, which should have an entry called Pop-ups and redirects.
+Select it and it will take you to a new window where you will see an option to switch between Blocked (recommended) and Allowed.
 Switch to Allowed to allow all pop-ups.

 Step 4: This section also has an option called Allow where you can list individual sites that you want to allow pop-ups from.
 This will work well if you have another list of allowed sites that you can copy and paste into Chrome and save.